ziwei-fan/ziwei-fan.github.io/_pages/cv.md

 Education
 ======
-* Ph.D student in Computer Science, University of Illinois Chicago, May 2023 (expected)
+* Ph.D. in Computer Science, University of Illinois Chicago, May 2023
 * M.S. in Computer Science, Purdue University Indianapolis, May 2018
 * B.S. in Network Engineering, South China Agricultural University, May 2016